SACRED MUSIC AT ST. MONICA

 Sings on Sundays at 10:30 AM Mass

-Open to children and youth (2nd-8th grade) of the parish to engage with their Catholic faith and serve at Catholic liturgy.
-Choristers explore the vast treasury of sacred music, while developing their singing and musicianship skills in a fun and supportive environment.
-Repertoire ranges from hymns and Mass settings to 2-part polyphony by composers from the past and present.
+Open to children and youth (2nd-6th grade) of the parish to engage with their Catholic faith and serve at Catholic liturgy.
+Choristers explore the vast treasury of sacred music and share their talents at Mass, while developing their singing and musicianship skills in a fun and supportive environment.

 Fourth Thursdays 6 pm, Second Sundays 4 pm